facebook pixel Saffron During Pregnancy: Benefits, Uses & Precautions

 Let’s move away from myths and focus on what really matters—supporting a healthy, happy pregnancy.
 Whether it’s for better sleep, improved digestion, or emotional balance, kesar for pregnant women can be a beautiful addition to your wellness routine when taken mindfully.

-Is it safe to eat saffron during pregnancy?
+1. Is saffron safe during pregnancy?